Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 EXTRACT_MATCH('This or that', 'Some')
 # Notice, the row is surpressed when there is no match
 ```

+Runs a regular expression over a text column.
+All matches are extracted and turned into individual rows.
+The syntax of the regular expressions [resemble that of Perl](http://erlang.org/doc/man/re.html#regexp_syntax).

+All regular expressions are considered case insensitive.

 This function is not allowed in subqueries.